APR-1400: Poland

 In October 2022, Polish utilities PGE and ZE PAK announced an agreement with KHNP to build a number of APR-1400 reactors near ZE PAK's coal-fired plant at Pątnów.
+In 2025, Korea Hydro & Nuclear Power withdrew from the deal.

 Czech Republic

-In 2024 KHNP was selected to supply 2 of APR-1400 reactors (France's EDF with EPR1200 type of reactor was the other bidder).
+In 2024 KHNP was selected to supply 2 of APR-1000 reactors (France's EDF with EPR1200 type of reactor was the other bidder).
 The expected date for the unit for test operation is 2036 and commercial operation in 2038.
 In May 2025 French EDF appealed the decision to award the contract to KHNP, the court ordered temporarily to stop the contract (construction hasn't yet started).

-On June 4th 2025 the contract with KHNP for 2 units of APR-1400 was signed after the court has lifted injunction.
+On 4 June 2025 the contract with KHNP for 2 units of APR-1000 was signed after the court has lifted injunction.
 Local Czech companies will take 60% of construction work.
 The price of electricity will be under 90 euros per megawatt hour (cheaper than from similar nuclear reactors in UK and Poland).

-The total cost of 2 APR-1400 units is projected to be $18.6 billion (CZK407 billion).
+The total cost of 2 APR-1000 units is projected to be $18.6 billion (CZK407 billion) including the first fuel batch.
 Construction is expected to start in 2029.